Find Keyword Opportunities with Google Trends, Python and Ahrefs

-Google Trends has long been a powerful tool at the SEO’s disposal.
-Understanding historical, present, and forecasting future trends lets us understand things like seasonality and generational events like the Coronavirus.
+Google Trends has long been a powerful tool for SEOs.
+Understanding past, present, and emerging trends helps reveal seasonality and major events such as the coronavirus pandemic.
 Who back in 2019 would have thought that toilet paper would hit 100 on Google Trends in March 2020?
-The web interface of Google Trends is super user-friendly and you can find out a lot, but it only provides data divorced from your website.
-What if you could bring in some ranking data to find what URLs rank for trending keywords?
-These would be opportunities you can focus on now or forecast for in the future.
+The Google Trends web interface is user-friendly and reveals a lot, but it provides data separate from your site’s ranking data.
+What if you could combine ranking data to find which URLs rank for trending keywords?
+Those would be opportunities to act on now or forecast for later.
 Let’s dive in!

 Requirements and Assumptions

-• Python 3 is installed and basic Python syntax is understood (Pandas module experience recommended)
+- Python 3 is installed and basic Python syntax is understood (Pandas experience recommended)

 Download Ahrefs keyword data